OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **app.mytransform.config** to file **config\app.config**

-## Applying multiple absolute path transforms to the same target file {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipleabsolutepathtransformstothesametargetfileApplyingmultipleabsolutepathtransformstothesametargetfile}
+## Applying multiple absolute path transforms to the same target file {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipleabsolutepathtransformstothesametargetfile}

 Given a package which has the structure: